zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 Following a build on Ubuntu 24.04, results show that a local build of `llama.cpp` does indeed unlock a significantly faster Vulkan path for Strix Halo.

-*NB: it is unclear if the same could be done on Windows at this point in time.*
+*NB: Windows builds are possible, but AMD cooperative matrix support is not consistently exposed in Windows drivers yet.*

 ## 1. RADV + Vulkan SDK